 4. Macpherson, H. et al (2017).
 A life-long approach to physical activity for brain health.
 Frontiers in Aging Neuroscience.
 May 23;9:147.

 5. The Week (July 17, 2015).
 Nature's Cure for Anxiety.

-Being in nature deepens my contact with the Numinous...and feeling part of the Oneness.
+Being in nature deepens my connection to all life...and feeling part of the Oneness.

 Copyright © by Lisa Wessan 2017.

 Seen at the Salmon Hatchery in Sitka, Alaska (September